 Course description

-Prerequisite: This course is intended for Library Technicians and Librarians.
-User experience (UX) research explores the behaviour, needs, and expectations of the users of a product or service in order to create a better product or service.
-In this course, you will apply the principles and methods of user experience research to a library environment.
-You will practice research methods and develop a research plan leading to insights about library users and improvements to physical and virtual library services and spaces.
+User experience (UX) research explores the behaviour, needs, and expectations of the users of a product or service to create a better product or service.
+In this course, apply the principles and methods of user experience research to a library environment.
+Practice research methods and develop a research plan leading to insights about library users and improvements to physical and virtual library services and spaces.

 Course details